|Location:||St Lucia, The Caribbean|

 But in 1999, my then new fourth wife Caramia was diagnosed with Primary Progressive Multiple Sclerosis (PPMS).
 My partners and I sold Hartley Computer to Sage PLC, so that Caramia and I could move to sunnier Antigua in the Caribbean, which Caramia thought would help her by boosting Vitamin D production, as it did.
 Caramia was far ahead of the medical profession about the importance of Vitamin D for health generally, and especially for people with MS. She successfully fought the MS, defying the UK doctors' prediction of death within 10 years, only to die from cancer in 2015 in Antigua, after 16 years.

 The adventure included a wonderful couple of years in Panama, a period back in Australia at Port Douglas that involved some messing around with forex, MT4 development, and the start of blockchain study, followed by a return to the Caribbean which I had grown to love, initially Antigua and Barbuda, now St Lucia, for formal blockchain study (back to school at 72!), and to pursue new blockchain ventures.
+In St Lucia I have also had the good fortune to meet a lovely new lady.

 A necessary part of the plans is staying fit and healthy for a long time, involving eating well (much less sugar and carbs, more good fats), intermittent fasting, exercising, sun for Vitamin D, taking my supplements (no meds, NO doctors), and taking advantage of the extreme life extension options becoming available thanks to the fantastic longevity advances in progress, in order to be able to stay the course to see the projects through to completion in a fit and healthy state.Pacio